philippschroeppel/nebulous/README.md

 ### Namespaces

-Namespaces provide a means to segregate groups of resources across clouds.
+Namespaces provide a means to segment groups of resources across clouds.

 ```yaml
 kind: Container